Rate-Independent Computation in Continuous Chemical Reaction Networks: The Computational Power of Stable Computation

 We now use the above technical machinery to prove the following result, which is \emph{almost} the full negative result for direct computation, but leaves out the constraint that $f$ is \emph{rational} linear.
-Rationality is shown in Subsection~\ref{subsec:rationality} below.
-Recall the definition of \emph{positive-continuous} functions in Section~\ref{sec:results-statement}.
+Rationality is shown in \Cref{subsec:rationality} below.
+Recall the \emph{positive-continuous} functions from \Cref{def:positive-continuous}.

 \begin{lem} Let $f:\Rp^k \to \Rp$ be stably computed by a CRC.
 Then $f$ is positive-continuous and piecewise linear. \end{lem}